apache/spark/docs/running-on-yarn.md

         lib/spark-examples*.jar \
         10

+To launch a Spark application in Python in yarn-cluster mode:

+    ./bin/spark-submit --master yarn-cluster [options] path.to.your.python.file [app options]

+For example:

+    $ ./bin/spark-submit \
+        --master yarn-cluster \
+        --num-executors 3 \
+        --driver-memory 4g \
+        --executor-cores 1 \
+        --queue thequeue \
+        examples/src/main/python/pi.py
+        10

 The above starts a YARN client program which starts the default Application Master.
 Then SparkPi will be run as a child thread of Application Master.
 The client will periodically poll the Application Master for status updates and display them in the console.
 The client will exit once your application has finished running.
 Refer to the "Debugging your Application" section below for how to see driver and executor logs.

 To launch a Spark application in yarn-client mode, do the same, but replace "yarn-cluster" with "yarn-client".

 To run spark-shell:

     $ ./bin/spark-shell --master yarn-client

+To run pyspark-shell:

+    $ ./bin/pyspark --master yarn-client

 ## Adding Other JARs